Welcome to Monemvasia

-These days Monemvasia incorporates both the rock, whose medieval village is enclosed within the walls of the rock’s kastro, plus the modern mainland village of Gefyra just across the causeway.
-In summer both places brim with visitors (only around 7 people live in the kastro).
-Fortunately the extraordinary visual impact of the medieval village in particular – and the delights of exploring it – override the effects of mass tourism.
-The staunch communist poet Yiannis Ritsos was born here.
+These days Monemvasia incorporates both the rock, with its medieval village enclosed within the walls of its kastro (fort), plus the modern mainland village of Gefyra, just across the causeway.
+‘You can find everything you want in this city – except water’, observed an 18th-century Turkish traveller.
+Remarkably – given that for most of its existence Monemvasia's only source of drinking water came from the sky – Monemvasia has remained inhabited to this day.
+These days, though, only around 20 people live in the kastro permanently – the rest go home to Gefyra after a day's work.
+In spite of Monemvasia's immense popularity, the extraordinary visual impact of the medieval village – and the delights of exploring it – override the effects of mass tourism.